- Blockchain Technology

 What file types does ICOStamp support?

-ICOStamp accepts most standard document and file formats for hashing and timestamping.
+It accepts most standard document and file formats for hashing and timestamping.
 Since the platform hashes the file without storing its content, the file type affects the hash process minimally.
-Check the ICOStamp platform documentation for the current list of supported formats.
+Check this platform documentation for the current list of supported formats.

 What to Do Next

 Blockchain-based verification isn’t a niche tool for cryptocurrency projects anymore.
 It’s a practical infrastructure layer for anyone who needs tamper-proof records, auditable data trails, or verifiable digital identities.
-ICOStamp brings that infrastructure to a wide range of users without requiring blockchain expertise to get started.
+This platform brings that infrastructure to a wide range of users without requiring blockchain expertise to get started.

 The key points from this guide: blockchain icostamp technology creates independently verifiable, immutable records; the data logging features support compliance and audit workflows at scale; and digital identity verification through ICOStamp adds a layer of cryptographic trust that traditional methods can't match.